lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

     :name: portal_tut05_step02b
     :alt: A screenshot of the pop-up window for adding a new column that is the ascii for the band.

+**Parameters for the new column, needed to plot different filter bands in different colors**

 2.5.
 In the results view, see the new column in a numeric format: the corresponding ASCII value of the character in the ``band`` column.
-In the figure below, the new column named ``bands_ascii`` is marked with a red arrow labeled with the number one.
+In the figure below, the new column named ``bands_ascii`` is marked with a red arrow

 .. figure:: /_static/portal_tut05_step02c.png
     :name: portal_tut05_step02c
     :alt: A screenshot of the results view page showing a new column named bands_ascii.

+**New column in the table, resulting from the step above**

 2.6.
 Set the colorbar for the points based on the values in the new column ``bands_ascii``.
-Open the "Plot Parameters" pop-up window by clicking on the settings icon (marked with a red arrow labeled with the number two in the figure above).
+Open the "Plot Parameters" pop-up window by clicking on the settings icon (single gear in the plot panel).
-Under "Trace Options" "bands_ascii" for the "Color Map" and "Rainbow" for the "Color Scale", as shown in the figure below.
+Under "Trace Options" enter "bands_ascii" for the "Color Map" and "Rainbow" for the "Color Scale", as shown in the figure below.
 Click "Apply".

 .. figure:: /_static/portal_tut05_step02d.png
     :width: 300
     :name: portal_tut05_step02d
     :alt: A screenshot of the plot parameters pop-up window that shows the trace options set for a rainbow colorscale based on the new column of ascii values.

+**Plot parameters to enable the view multi-band supernova light curve in distinct colors**

 2.7.
 View the new version of the lightcurve with the points colored by band, as in the figure below.
 Use the mouse to hover-over points in the plot, and notice that the pop-up info box for a given point includes only the